Sookeyy-12/NeuralNitro-AI/devLog.md

 ### 2023-10-24
 - Set up car the car controls.
 Yet to add it in the game.
 - Choose the track layouts for curriculum learning.
 Yet to add it in the game.
+- Added 2 Oval tracks to the project for curriculum learning.
+- Added Car to the game which can be controlled by the **Player**.